frankq1024/frankq1024.github.io/cv.md

 - Developed a reimplementation of basic part of C++ Standard Library with additional functions, written in C++.

 [**LTL Model Checking**](https://github.com/PaperL/LTL_Model_Checking_Project)
-- Implemented A program for reading, parsing, converting, and performing model checking of linear temporal logic formulas.
+- Implemented A program for reading, parsing, converting, and performing model checking of linear temporal logic formulas, written in Java.

 # Experience
 ---